-ZIRP (permanent zero interest rate target by the Federal Reserve) is one of the three recommended policies of Modern Monetary Theory (MMT), as confirmed in the top-most quote in this post.
-Specifically, ZIRP is agreed upon by the following MMT core developers Warren Mosler, Mat Forstater Bill Mitchell, and Scott Fullwiler.
-Although not against a zero rate, L. Randall Wray prefers one very low and near-zero.
-Confirmation from all the preceding economists can be found below.
+ZIRP (permanent zero interest rate target by the Federal Reserve) is one of the three recommended policies of Modern Monetary Theory (MMT).
+Specifically, ZIRP is agreed upon by the following MMT core developers Warren Mosler, Mat Forstater, Bill Mitchell, and Scott Fullwiler.
+Although not against a zero rate, L. Randall Wray prefers it to be very low and near-zero.

 L. Randall Wray